 5. Can RxSaver Be Combined With Insurance?

 RxSaver cannot be stacked on top of your insurance coverage.
 Either you use your insurance or you use RxSaver — but not both.
-However, the service will often show you prices that are lower than the cost through your insurer.
+However, the service will often show you prices that are lower than the cost you can get through your insurer.

-Once you know what you’ll be paying with your discount coupon, the service advises that you have your pharmacy double-check your insurance price:
+Once you know what you’ll be paying with the RxSaver discount coupon, the service advises that you get your pharmacy to double-check your insurance price:

 Always [compare] your health insurance price against what is displayed by RxSaver, especially if you have a high deductible plan or if your drug is not on your insurance drug formulary list.
 Simply ask the pharmacist to check the price using your insurance and the discount codes to see which one is best for your purchase.